 Nothing beats simply heading to your backyard for a swim in the pool—no driving, no packing the car, no crowds.
-And never has that been more true than now, when the Covid-19 pandemic has people skipping their usual summer vacation in favor of staying closer to home.
+Last year, when the Covid-19 pandemic had people skipping their usual summer vacation in favor of staying closer to home, the benefits of a pool were never more apparent.

 And if you’ve decided this is a good time to add that pool to your property, you’re not alone: “Everybody’s spending time at home, and everybody’s saying, ‘We’ve been thinking about a pool for years and now maybe it’s the time to pull the trigger on this,’” explains Brandon Jones, director of design and partner at Wilton, CT-based Glengate Company, which offers pool design, installation and maintenance.
 He says the company has seen a surge in installation inquiries recently.